mundra-aman/minimal-mistakes/_portfolio/haldirams.md

 ---
 title: "Haldiram's"
-excerpt: "Founded by Shivkisan Agrawal in 1937 with a current revenue of 5532 crores INR"
+excerpt: "Founded by Shivkisan Agrawal in 1937 with a current revenue of INR 5532 crores"
 header:
   image:
   teaser: assets/images/business/haldirams.jpg